-The Office of International Initiatives (OII) and Atlanta Global Studies Center (AGSC) seek proposals from Georgia State faculty to integrate Virtual Exchange activities into their course curriculum for courses taught during the 2020 Spring or Fall semester.
-Virtual Exchange is an exciting interactive pedagogy evolving from new media platforms.
+The Office of International Initiatives (OII) and Atlanta Global Studies Center (AGSC) seek proposals from Georgia State University (GSU) faculty to integrate Virtual Exchange (VE) activities into classes taught during the 2024 spring semester.
+An exciting interactive high impact practice, VE:

 - Connects GSU students and faculty with their counterparts at an international university to work collaboratively,

-- Promotes students’ intercultural competence across shared multicultural learning environments, and
+- Promotes students’ intercultural competence and digital literacy across shared multicultural learning environments, and

 - Utilizes a variety of teaching strategies, such as peer review, cooperative learning, online discussions, project-based learning, service learning and co-teaching.

 - Virtual exchange works in a variety of courses and with any teaching style.
 It can work well for in-person and online courses, whether synchronous or asynchronous.